 There’s air conditioning, a washer/dryer and a big flatscreen TV in the living room.
 With views of manicured gardens and the tranquil Potrero Bay, this place is beautiful inside and out.
 Many guests have told us this feels less like a place to stay and more like a home.

-Marina Cove is right in front of the ocean.
-It’s a short walk to downtown Flamingo, a compact, walkable town with restaurants, bars, a mini-market and other shops.
+Marina Cove has a large swimming pool, and the complex is right in front of the ocean.
+It’s a short walk to downtown Flamingo, a compact, walkable town with restaurants, bars, a mini-market, and a brand-new, world-class marina.

 Also, just down the road is Las Baulas Marine National Park, a nesting ground for leatherback turtles.
 It’s right on Playa Grande, one of the best surfing beaches in the region.